Mission & Vision

 Click on EVENTS in the navigation bar to see information about dates, times, and locations for upcoming seminars, and to register for a meeting or seminar.

-Members receive an annual CCAS Membership Directory and the CCAS Newsletter, a periodic publication that keeps members up to date on issues important to arts and sciences deans current on relevant issues and events.
+Members have access to a searchable CCAS Membership Directory and monthly email updates that keep arts and sciences deans current on relevant issues and events.
 CCAS also conducts an Annual Survey of new tenure-track hires that is available free to member institutions.
-Other services include a Mentoring Program for new deans and associate/assistant deans, on-campus Leadership-Development Workshops for chairs/heads, two active ListServs, and an online searchable Deans Knowledge Base that contains hundreds of summaries of listserv dicussions on topics important to deans.
+Other services include a Mentoring Program for new deans and associate/assistant deans, on-campus Leadership-Development Workshops for chairs/heads, two active ListServs, and an online searchable Deans Knowledge Base that contains hundreds of summaries of ListServ discussions on topics important to deans.